For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Retail work

-If you're able to find a job in a shop, this is a great way to earn cash over the summer.
+If you can find a job in a shop, this is a great way to earn cash over the summer.

 You might even be able to keep the job when you start studying again, just with fewer hours.